mx2s/microservice-base/README.md

 ### How to add new endpoints:
 + add your request category (ex.
 Auth) to RequestProcessor (Scripts/Core)
++ all requests ex.
+Login should have unique enum in RequestTypes (Core/RequestTypes)
 + connect your controller via Process() function which should return RequestResponse
 + in your controller add middleware (if needed) then pass your request parameters to ControllerLogic classes
 + in Logic classes handle your request and then return RequestResponse (example: auth requests logic)